Financial Aid

 Financial Aid Satisfactory Academic Progress Policy

 The Financial Aid Satisfactory Academic Progress Policy requires that all students receiving federal financial aid make satisfactory academic progress toward completing a degree.
-Academic progress must be monitored for all terms of enrollment, whether or not financial aid was received.
+Academic progress must be monitored for all terms of enrollment, regardless of whether financial aid was received.
 A student’s academic progress will be evaluated at the end of each semester.
 Students must view their Pirate Web for Financial Aid Warning or Financial Aid Suspension status.

 The elements of the Financial Aid Standards of Academic Progress Policy must be successfully maintained and are as follows: